BurendoUK/burendo-handbook-public/docs/autogenerated-menu/Our People/Roles/Role Profiles/full-stack-engineer.md

 - Experience of building CI/CD pipelines with tools such as GitHub Actions, GitLabCI, Jenkins or Azure DevOps
 - Experience working in the public sector and healthcare industry
 - Experience working in a technology or consulting company
-- Involvement in community building via blogs, online sites, meetups or other means
+- Involvement in community building via blogs, online sites, meetups, or other means
 - Experience working with design professionals in the UX/UI space